 JD Lang, notes the obvious emotional attachment to land displayed a complete sense of property and proprietary rights in the soil.
 Each tribe had their own respective territory.
 It was noted that our first Australians, elected ambassadors.
 These Ambassadors would be sent ahead of the rest of the tribe, to gain permission to enter neighbouring tribal lands.
 This was a formality that was followed before all formal ceremonies, and joint corroborees.

 Respect was reciprocal between neighbouring tribes and trespass was observed as a sign of war and aggression by the Polish explorer Strzelecki, when he noted there were severe punishments as trespass was prohibited among the First Australians.
 The history proves nothing was done in ignorance.
-Even in light of the precedent decision held in Mabo (no2) Native title is sui generis; not a personal right, not a proprietary right.
-The term native title is based on occupation, and does not constitute any form of ownership; native title cannot be sold,traded or dealt in any way, other than be given back to the crown.
+Even the underlying precedent decision held in Mabo (no2) Native title is sui generis; not a personal right, not a proprietary right.
+The term native title is based on occupation, and does not constitute any form of ownership; native title cannot be sold, traded or dealt in any way, other than be given back to the crown.

 The jurisprudence found in ‘the Marshall cases’, laid the foundation for United States law concerning Native Americans.
 The Chief Justice Marshall’s, case of Johnston v M’Intosh, (1823)- was considered in Mabo (no2) and are fundamentally based on jurisprudence, which is also followed in Canadian law.

 The assumed doctrine of discovery draws on the jurisprudential works of Vattel.
-These jurisprudential underpinnings ,shaped common law in Australia, in the first half of the 19th century.
+These jurisprudential underpinnings, shaped common law in Australia, in the first half of the 19th century.
 Imperial authorities denied ‘the pre-existing rights, of its ancient possessors’.
 Justice Deane, took the Marshall, cases into full consideration during Mabo, and was supported by the decision in the Gove land rights case, recognising the pre-existence of the laws of The First Peoples of Australia.
-Justice Deane, in the majority of the High Court decision in Mabo (no2) held the common law of Australia,
+Justice Deane, & majority in the High Court decision of the Mabo (no2) case expressed the common law of Australia,